 Skip to main content

-The College defines an event as an academic, intellectual, cultural, and/or social gathering, held by students or a student organization, in campus space.
+The College defines an event as an academic, intellectual, cultural, and/or social gathering, held by students or a student organization, in campus space(s).
 Events can be open to the entire campus community, open to all enrolled students, or closed events held for a smaller group of students and/or members of an organization.
-Usually, events are not open to the general public without written permission from the Office of Student Engagement.
-Typically, guest(s) of enrolled students are permitted at campus events; please see the guest policy for additional information on the College’s guest policy.
-Both open and closed events follow the same expectations and process for registration.
+Usually, student events are not open to the general public without approval from either the Events Management Team, or a member of the sponsoring College office.
+Student events can be categorized as either large open events, social gatherings without alcohol, or social gatherings with alcohol.
+All events must follow the below guidelines and policies.

-A College event may be held on- or off-campus and may only be sponsored by Swarthmore students.
+A College event may be on- or off-campus and may only be sponsored by Swarthmore students.
 All events held on-campus are automatically subject to this policy.
-An individual and/or organization holding an event off-campus may be subject to the student code of conduct and/or Pennsylvania state law.
+An individual and/or organization holding an event off-campus may be subject to the Student Code of Conduct, local state law, and/or any additional expectations of the event space.

 • Open events are defined as an event where all students are permitted to attend.
 Open events may or may not be open to the larger campus community.